 Most employers prefer to hire certified medical assistants because it allows them to be confident that their new employee will have the knowledge and skills necessary to take care of patients.

-This guide goes over requirements to get your medical assistant certification, renewal requirements, and everything else you need to know.
+This guide goes over requirements to get your medical assistant certification, renewal requirements, what happens if your certification expires, and everything else you need to know.

 Requirements to Get Each Type of Medical Assistant Certification